gustwindjs/gustwind/htmlisp/README.md

-# Templating
+# HTMLisp

-In Gustwind, templating is handled as a combination of standard HTML and several non-standard extensions that have been described in detail below.
-Technically the syntax is converted to [Breezewind](/breezewind) syntax underneath and the syntax exists to make authoring Gustwind sites faster and easier as most of the time you can copy and paste existing HTML to your project.
+HTMLisp is a light extension of HTML meant for templating.
+In other words, HTMLisp accepts a context, allows binding it, and supports basic features, such as iteration.
+All the features have been implemented using as HTML attribute extensions meaning HTML-oriented tooling works well with HTMLisp out of the box.
+HTMLisp is the default option for templating in Gustwind although technically you could bring your own solution.

+I've listed the main features below:

+* Support for data binding from global context or props
+* Named components - these allow reuse of markup and building your own abstractions that compile to HTML
+* Iteration - to allow expanding arrays into more complex markup, such as a list, iteration is supported
+* Visibility control - hiding entire portions of markup is possible
+* Noop fragments - for some cases it makes sense to execute logic without emitting an element directly (i.e., iterating without emitting a parent element)
+* `eval` free - to support execution in environments without support for JavaScript `eval` the solution does not rely on `eval`

 ## Expressions

-If you understand how Lisp works, then you understand how Gustwind templating works.
+If you understand how Lisp evaluation works, then you understand how Gustwind templating works.
 To give a concrete example, consider the component example below:

 ```html
 <div>